NVIDIA/TensorRT-Incubator/mlir-tensorrt/compiler/lib/Backends/README.md

 may be grouped and compiled.

-In particular, each "backend" defines an attribute which implements the Plan dialect's `ClusterKindAttrInterface` interface.
+In particular, each "backend" defines an attribute which implements the Plan dialect's `CompilerBackendAttrInterface` interface.
 It implements a set of method that define:

 1. What kinds of operations from the input IR can or should be implemented using this particular backend strategy.
 In other words, what operations